Home > The Nutcracker

 Music: Peter Tchaikovsky

 Relatives and friends gather in the parlor for a Christmas party given by Clara’s parents, Dr. and Frau Silberhaus.
-Clara’s Godfather, Herr Drosselmeyer, is on his way to the party with wonderful toys for Clara and her brother, Fritz.
+Clara’s Godfather, Herr Drosselmeier, is on his way to the party with wonderful toys for Clara and her brother, Fritz.

 The parlor is dark and quiet as Clara slips downstairs to see if her Nutcracker is safe.
 Suddenly, she sees giant mice running across the floor and the Christmas tree grows to fill the entire room.
-The mice, led by the Mouse King, prepare to attack the Nutcracker and toy soldiers.
+The mice, led by the Mouse King, prepare to attack the now life sized Nutcracker doll and toy soldiers.
 A terrible battle rages with the cannon booming and rifles cracking.
 The toy soldiers are carried off by the mice while the Nutcracker and the Mouse King duel.
 Clara comes to the rescue!
 She throws her tiny slipper at the Mouse King to distract him as the Nutcracker attacks.
 The Mouse King falls to the floor and his cowardly mice scamper away.

 The drinks, candies and toys that children love come to life and dance for Clara and the Prince: Spanish chocolate, Arabian coffee, Chinese tea, Russian dolls with their candy whips, the Reed Pipes, funny Mother Ginger with her bonbon children and the candy flowers of every color.
 Finally, the Sugar Plum Fairy and her Cavalier perform the most beautiful dance of all.